kylecarey2/weighted-items/README.md

 # Weighted-Items-And-Container

 This project was made to help me create a random algorithm that included some weight to it.
 I started this to see how different weights on objects affected placements in an ordered list.
 This can be used to create a system that creates a randomized list that takes merit into account.
 I created a custom template class called WeightedItem that holds any datatype and a weight value to go along with it.
 Along with that, I created a dynamic array container (WCont) that stores WeightedItem objects with many member functions including some random functions to help my use case for this project.
-The only external library used for this was <iostream>.

 ## Compilation